Abmstpha/AceTrackAI/README.md

-# AceTrack - A Student Feedback Generator
+# AceTrackAI - A Student Feedback Generator

 AceTrack is an AI-powered tool designed to evaluate student responses to historical questions and provide detailed, constructive feedback.
 It leverages the power of transformer models, specifically T5, to process and assess answers based on predefined correct responses.